Last Updated on

 “Shouldn’t you just be who you are?”.

-It’s not fake to build rapport: You have one energy level with your old grandma and another one with your friends.
+You act in one way with your grandparents and another way with your friends.
+You act in one way at a funeral and another way at a birthday party.
 It’s human to be able to bring forth different nuances of who we are based on the situation.

 So.
-What are energy levels…really?
-And how do you actually march them?
+What do I mean with social energy levels?
+And how do you actually match them?

 Positive high energy: Someone with high social energy is not afraid to talk with a loud voice and has a cheerful and confident appearance.
 At a party, the person with the highest positive energy easily becomes the center of attention.